 Routines and habits definitely change during the holidays and many people just write it off because it’s part of celebrating the holidays.
 But caffeine and alcohol act as a stimulant, which will keep you awake, and can cause more fragmented sleep throughout the night.
 Not to mention, too much sugar and carbohydrates will also make it harder to fall asleep, and rich foods can bring about indigestion and heartburn which will likely keep you up at night.

 Tips For Better Sleep During The Holiday Season

 Listen, we’re certainly not saying that all those stresses don’t matter and that you should just let it all go.
 What we are saying though, is that by being more aware of the stresses the holiday season brings, you can be better prepared and feel more in control over why you’re feeling tired and overwhelmed.
 Unfortunately, feeling exhausted only makes you feel more stressed – it’s a vicious circle that can be hard to break.

-Here are some of the recommended ways to manage your stresses so you can sleep well this Christmas:
+Here are some of the recommended ways to manage your stresses so you can sleep well before, during and after the holidays:

 - Carry a notebook during the day where you can make notes of ‘to-do’s’ and keep track of holiday purchases.
 Feeling confident that you are less likely to forget or duplicate something can ease off some of the holiday stress and help you stick to a budget.

 - Plan ahead with your friends and family.
 Disappointing someone at the last minute is stressful.
 Have discussions around holiday plans well in advance so that everyone knows what to expect and when to expect you.

 - Be smart about food and drink.
 Before you overindulge, stop and think about how your choices will make you feel later in the evening when it’s time for sleep.

 And of course, practice good sleep hygiene, which means getting the recommended eight hours of sleep a night, and make sure your sleep environment is supporting your sleep needs.